konveyor/hackfest/move2kube/exercise-3-customizations/exercise-3b-starlark-based-transformers/README.md

 ## Steps

-### Adding custom annotations to Kubernetes YAMLs

-In this example, we illustrate how we could add an annotation specifying the ingress class to an Ingress yaml.
+Let's see how we can add an annotation specifying the ingress class to the Ingress yaml.

 1. Let's start by going into the exercise directory.
 We will assume all commands are executed within this directory.
     ```console